fastapi/fastapi/docs/en/docs/tutorial/dependencies/lifespan-scoped-dependencies.md

 In this example, the `read_users` and `read_groups` endpoints are using `use_cache=False` whereas the `read_items` and `read_item` are using `use_cache=True`.
-That means that we'll have a total of 3 connections created for the duration of the application's lifespan.
-One connection will be shared across all requests for the `read_items` and `read_item` endpoints.
-A second connection will be shared across all requests for the `read_users` endpoint.
-The third and final connection will be shared across all requests for the `read_groups` endpoint.
+That means that we'll have a total of 3 connections created for the duration of the application's lifespan:
+* One connection will be shared across all requests for the `read_items` and `read_item` endpoints.
+* A second connection will be shared across all requests for the `read_users` endpoint.
+* A third and final connection will be shared across all requests for the `read_groups` endpoint.

 ## Lifespan Scoped Sub-Dependencies